Current season

 Teams' Championship

 Pos.
-Team No. DRH
+Team No. SAO

 MEX